aicenter/ShoDi/README.md

 # SiMoD
 If you want to use the library with SiMoD, you can consult the [Amod readme](./AMOD_README.md) for step-by-step instructions on how to accomplish this.

+# Authors
+Most of the code in this project was written as a part of the [master's thesis of Michal Cvach](https://dspace.cvut.cz/bitstream/handle/10467/87849/F3-DP-2020-Cvach-Michal-cvachmic_thesis.pdf).

+The code for the distance matrix computation was taken from the [APSP-in-parallel project](https://github.com/moorejs/APSP-in-parallel)